-Other symptoms of PsA that people with axial disease may have include inflammation where ligaments and tendons insert into bones (enthesitis); inflammation of an entire finger or toe (dactylitis or “sausage digit”); skin disease (psoriasis); pitting and lifting of nails from the nailbed; eye inflammation (uveitis); and inflammatory bowel disease (IBD).
+Other symptoms of PsA that people with axial disease may have include; inflammation where ligaments and tendons insert into bones (enthesitis); inflammation of an entire finger or toe (dactylitis or “sausage digit”); skin disease (psoriasis); pitting and lifting of nails from the nailbed; eye inflammation (uveitis); and inflammatory bowel disease (IBD).

 Since the treatment for PsA with axial involvement may be different than for PsA with only peripheral symptoms, it is important to know the signs and talk to your doctor about your back pain.

-Dr. Husni explains that inflammatory back pain is different from mechanical back pain that’s considered “run-of-mill” back pain.
+Inflammatory back pain is different from mechanical back pain that’s considered “run-of-mill” back pain.
 This type of pain usually starts with a specific event, such as lifting a heavy object or an injury.
 It gets worse with use, makes it difficult to sleep and may cause pain that travels down the legs to the feet.

 In PsA with axial involvement, X-rays or magnetic resonance imaging (MRI) may show erosions and abnormal bone growth between your vertebrae (or backbone).
 Over time, these growths may cause the joints of your spine to merge, limiting your range of motion.
-But studies on PsA patients show they are less likely to lose spinal mobility than those with ankylosing spondylitis, a related type of inflammatory arthritis that affects the spine.
+But studies of PsA patients show they are less likely to lose spinal mobility than those with ankylosing spondylitis, a related type of inflammatory arthritis that affects the spine.

 Predictors of Axial Involvement